 If I am being referred to the Office of Student Conduct, what will happen?

-You will receive an email to your UMB account from our office instructing you to make an appointment to meet with a Hearing Officer.
+You will receive an email to your UMass Boston account from our office instructing you to make an appointment to meet with a hearing officer.
 The email will describe the charges and a time frame for setting your hearing.
 If you fail to set and attend your hearing, a decision can be made in the case without your input.
 This decision could affect your status as a student.

-Disciplinary action through the University’s Student Conduct Office may proceed prior to, simultaneously with, or following civil or criminal proceedings and may not be subject to challenge on the ground that criminal charges involving the same incident have been dismissed or reduced.
+Disciplinary action through the university’s Office of Student Conduct may proceed prior to, simultaneously with, or following civil or criminal proceedings and may not be subject to challenge on the ground that criminal charges involving the same incident have been dismissed or reduced.

 Who can I bring to a hearing for support?

 Students have the right to bring an advisor to hearings.
 The advisor must be a member of the university community.
 However, when related criminal charges are filed and pending, Hearing officers may permit a lawyer as an advisor.

 The university has jurisdiction for behavior off campus.
 So even if it happens off campus, it may still be a violation of the Student Code of Conduct, which will be handled by the Office of Student Conduct.